Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Brian MacNeal - Armstrong World Industries, Inc.

 Yeah.
 Thanks, Bob.
-So as we look at the details of what we change in our guidance, it's really the international growth, which has a lower fall-through rate, which is why we kept the EBITDA unchanged.
+So as you look at the details of what we changed in our guidance, it's really the international growth, which has a lower fall-through rate, which is why we kept the EBITDA unchanged.
 On the cash guidance, we are coming in at the lower end of our CapEx spending, and also in the lower end of our cash tax rates.
 So they're the two key drivers for the increase in free cash flow outlook.

 Robert Wetenhall - RBC Capital Markets LLC